Batumi Raptor Count

 Applying for the traineeship

-We are currently accepting applications for the Autumn 2025 traineeships.
-You can apply by sending a motivation letter and short CV.
-Applications are at least open until May 15th.
+Applications are at least open until April 25th.
 Afterwards, the application process will remain open until we have selected 2 trainees.

 In collaboration with OSME,